ziruihao/fancy-css-workshop/README.md

 Download your own copy of this repo and `cd` into the `template_code` folder.
 It should contain `index.html`, `style.css`, and a `pixel-heart.png`.
 The index file contains the outline structure and basic content of the flitz page, and the CSS has basic styling done already.
 You'll be adding to `style.css` for most of this tutorial.
 You can run :computer:`python -m SimpleHTTPServer 9000` to view the non-fancy site on your localhost and to see your progress as you move through the tutorial!

-The `complete_code` directory has all the code for the working flitz, so you can reference it if you get stuck or just want to see what the complete site should look like.
-The completed tutorial is also hosted [here](http://flitz_test_2.surge.sh).
+If you want to see what the complete site should look like, the completed tutorial is hosted [here](http://flitz-workshop.surge.sh).

 :rocket: Make sure to use Chrome for this tutorial!
 Due to compatibility, you may not get the same effects if you use a different browser.